Do you love French cuisine? If so, you will be impressed with the selection of San Francisco French restaurants.

-Jardiniere is a higher end, French and California restaurant.
-It's located in the Civic Center area and one of my favorite place to grab dinner before or after the Ballet, a Symphony performance or the Opera.
+Jardiniere is a higher-end, French and Californian restaurant.
+It's located in the Civic Center District and is one of my favorite places to grab dinner before or after a ballet, symphony or opera performance.
 I also love it because it sits in a beautiful historic building.

 The menu is limited, but changes daily.
 This allows them to serve the freshest, in-season selections of the day.
 Options range from beet salads to swordfish and duck.
 Fresh oysters and caviar are always included on their daily menu.

-Their food is amazing, but I love their wine list.
+Their food is amazing, but their wine list is even more impressive.
 They offer a broad range of options from around the world.
 They also have two sommeliers on staff to help you select the perfect bottle for your meal.